 All companies in the Netherlands have to deal with environmental regulations.
 There are rules concerning such issues as noise, energy, waste, air and soil quality.
 In some case you will need to notify or apply for a permit.

 The Dutch Activities Decree (Activiteitenbesluit) determines which notifications and permits are necessary.
 This depends on the classification of your company: type A, B, or C. You can look up how business are classified in article 1.2 of the Activities Decree (in Dutch).

 Type A: your company has no or negligible impact on the environment

 Does your company have negligible or even no impact on the environment (light regime)?
 You must comply with the general rules of the Activities Decree.
 You do not need to submit an environmental management notification or to apply for an all-in-one permit for physical aspects (omgevingsvergunning).
 This applies for instance to office-based firms, banks, various care institutions, GP practices, and playgroups.

 Type B: your company’s environmental impact is substantial

-You are subject to the Activities Decree and must notify the municipal authority of your commercial activities.
-You must submit the notification when you set up, change or expand your business.
-This applies to various activities, such as waste water management, agricultural activities, some industrial processes, transport, storage and transfer of goods.
+Does your company have a substantial impact on the environment?
+You are subject to the Activities Decree.
+You must notify the municipal authority of your commercial activities.
+You must submit a notification when you set up, change, or expand your business.
+This applies to various activities, such as waste water management, agricultural activities, some industrial processes, transport, storage, and transfer of goods.

 Joint notification and permit application